 - Dwarfing– cause to seem small or insignificant in comparison

 As soon as the train started moving, Pranjol got engaged in reading his detective book.
 Both the friends were huge fans of detective books but Rajvir chose to look at the scenic beauty at the moment.
 There was greenery all around, something Rajvir had never seen before.
 After the green paddy fields, came tea plantations.
 Tea from Assam Summary

 As far as he was able to look, only tea bushes were visible so much so that the narrator compared it to a ‘sea’ of tea bushes.
 In the background, there were hills with dense forests.
 In between the tea plantations, there were orderly rows of tall and strong trees that were moving because of the wind.
 It was an amazing view.

 In the distance was an ugly building with smoke billowing out of tall chimneys.
 “Hey, a tea garden!”
 Rajvir cried excitedly.
 Pranjol, who had been born and brought up on a plantation, didn’t share Rajvir’s excitement.
 “Oh, this is tea country now,” he said.
 “Assam has the largest concentration of plantations in the world.
 You will see enough

 gardens to last you a lifetime!”

 - Billowing– moving or flowing outwards

 - Concentration– cluster

-As the train was moving, next Rajvir saw was an ugly looking building with smoke coming out of it.
+As the train was moving, next Rajvir saw an ugly-looking building with smoke coming out of it.
 It was a tea garden!
 Rajvir got excited but Pranjol who had seen all of it during his childhood didn’t match up to his friend’s level of enthusiasm.
-Pranjol tells him that they have entered Assam, which is known as the ‘tea country’.
+Pranjol tells him that they have entered Assam, which is known as the ‘tea country.
 The state

 has the maximum number of tea plantations in the world.